 Together, those gains help propel the 3600X past Intel’s Core i5-9600K in Tom’s Hardware’s testing, and the beloved Core i7-8086K in Tech Radar’s testing.
 Most AMD motherboards support overclocking for the adventurous if you want to try your hands at even better performance.

 You can find the Ryzen 5 3600X for $235 at Amazon, down from a $250 launch price.
-Better yet, AMD tosses in three free months of Microsoft’s superb Xbox Game Pass for PC with every Ryzen purchase, and your choice of either The Outer Worlds or Borderlands 3.
+Better yet, AMD tosses in three free months of Microsoft’s superb Xbox Game Pass for PC with every Ryzen purchase.
 That’s a lot of free gaming goodness to go with a great gaming processor.

 If you want to spend a little less cash, or don’t mind overclocking, consider the AMD Ryzen 5 3600 instead.
 The non-X version costs $195 at Amazon.
 It packs the same six cores and twelve threads but runs a little slower with a 3.6GHz base clock and 4.2GHz boost clock.
 The reduction in clock speeds drops the Ryzen 5 3600’s gaming performance a bit, with the chip trading blows with Intel’s Core i5-9600K in gaming benchmarks at TechSpot and GamersNexus, but it’s close.
 With AMD’s chip offering twice as many threads as Intel’s, and gaming performance so close, both sites give the Ryzen 5 3600 a hearty recommendation.